A full setup example is available below.

 Overview

-The OpenHands SDK provides built-in OpenTelemetry (OTEL) tracing support, allowing you to monitor and debug your agent’s execution in real-time.
-You can send traces to any OTLP-compatible observability platform including:- Laminar - AI-focused observability with browser session replay support
+The OpenHands SDK provides built-in OpenTelemetry (OTEL) tracing support, allowing you to monitor and debug your agent’s execution in real time.
+You can send traces to any OTLP-compatible observability platform including:- Laminar - AI-focused observability with trace inspection, signals, and browser session replay

 - Honeycomb - High-performance distributed tracing